Once upon a time, I used to drink three to four cups of coffee per day to get me moving.

 That’s quite a LOT of caffeine!

-I needed strong surges of stimulation to help me make it through the day because my own energy was lagging.
+I needed strong stimulation to help me make it through the day because my own energy was lagging.

-Unfortunately, drinking that much coffee set me up on an endless cycle that was feeding my fatigue.
+Unfortunately, drinking that much coffee set me up on an endless cycle feeding my fatigue.

 I was exhausted (mostly because I wasn’t eating well or taking care of myself), so I drank coffee, but it didn’t really recharge me.
-It just revved me up so I could do more work… even though I was completely exhausted.
+It just revved me up so I could do more work… even though I was exhausted.

 My coffee consumption created false energy that wasn’t sustainable or nourishing my body.

 “Drinking one or more caffeinated beverages daily results in short-term energy and possible long-term fatigue.
 Caffeine puts the nervous and hormonal systems into a constant state of ‘flight or fight’ stress response, depleting energy reserves.”

 Don’t get me wrong, I don’t believe coffee is bad.
 But, it doesn’t actually nourish the body.

 This is one of the reasons why most folks go to the bathroom after a strong cup of Joe – it purges (drains) the system.
 Which is a good thing for folks that are constipated or in a physical state of excess.

 If you are seeking a morning beverage that can support the body on a deeply nutritive level to increase energy over time, try mushroom coffee.

 It’s not really coffee, it’s more of a decoction; a medicinal preparation made from boiling a plant, or in this case, funghi.

 Unlike coffee, you may not immediately feel the effects of drinking this beverage, but within a few weeks you will notice improved energy and enhanced immunity.

 “Modern research is fascinated with this funghi: not only are they incredibly safe, they seem to have a profound balancing effect on immunity, stress hormones, heart and brain function and genetic expression.”